 Jennifer may be contacted at (315) 788-6290, ext.
 33, or email@example.com.

-Mr. Ramey joined Trinity Parish as Director of Music Ministries in February 2006.
+Mr. Ramey joined Trinity Parish as Director of Liturgical Arts in February 2006.
 He is responsible for conducting Trinity’s vocal and handbell choirs, administering the Trinity Concert Series, and serving as parish organist.

 A native of Winchester, Va., he received a bachelor of music degree cum laude in organ performance from Westminster Choir College, Princeton, N.J., studying with the late Eugene Roan.
 As an organist, Mr. Ramey has performed throughout the United States, including sessions with the National Association of Schools of Music, the American Guild of Organists and the National Association of Pastoral Musicians, as well as the Choristers Guild.
 More recent performances include a recital at St. Patrick’s Cathedral, New York City, two Bach marathons at St. Lawrence University, Canton, and several performances for the Trinity Concert Series.

 In addition to being a church musician, Mr. Ramey was a founding member of Reverberation, a professional handbell choir based in Bucks County, Pa., and also served as the assistant conductor of the world-renowned Westminster Concert Handbell Choir.
 He also has been a member and guest conductor of the River Ringers Handbell Choir in Watertown; has served as a grant review panel member for the New York State Council on the Arts and is the founder and artistic director of the a capella choir Watertown Musica Viva.